in

 Zones 7-10: Set out transplants of broccoli, cabbage, spinach, and lettuce.
 Direct sow seeds of arugula, bok choy, fennel, carrots, radishes, spinach, beets, turnips, and peas.
 Plant dill, parsley, cilantro, and chervil from seeds or transplants.
 Plant asparagus crown and strawberry transplants.

 Zone 7: Update garden plans for spring plantings.
-When the soil is workable, direct sow peas, early cabbage, spinach, lettuce.
+When the soil is workable, direct sow peas, early cabbage, spinach, and lettuce.
 Plant onions sets.
 Order new seeds; here are a few suggestions for the coming season: Kentucky Wonder bush and pole snap beans, Henderson’s bush lima bean, Sieva pole lima bean, Detroit Dark Red beet, Charleston Wakefield cabbage, Georgia collards, Gold Cross Bantam sweet corn, Straight Eight cucumber, Black-seeded Simpson leaf lettuce, Florida Broadleaf mustard, Perkins Longpod okra, Bermuda onion plants, Thomas Laxton English peas, Katahdin Irish potatoes, Early Scarlet Globe radish, California Wonder Bell pepper, Yellow Summer Crookneck squash, Celebrity tomato, Purple Top Globe turnips, also eggplant, New Zealand spinach, and Swiss chard.

 Zone 4-6: Update garden plans for spring plantings.
 Plan succession and crop rotations for this year’s garden.
 Test stored seeds for germination.
 Be sure supplies are on hand for indoor seed-starting.
 Order new seeds.
 Sow seed indoor– broccoli, Brussels sprouts, cabbage, kale, leeks, onions, and shallots.